Suncoast Humane Society is a non-profit organization founded in 1971.

 We serve Southwest Florida including Charlotte and Sarasota Counties, Boca Grande and beyond.
 Our shelter helps more than 50,000 animals and people each year.

 Our Mission is to encourage, honor and support the human-animal bond in the Suncoast Region of Florida.

 Our Vision is to celebrate a community whose pets are safe, protected and loved.

 How We Do It

-Suncoast Humane Society accepts all animals through managed intake and does not turn an animal away based on health, temperament, age, size, or breed while maintaining a 99% live release rate for cats and 96% live release rate for dogs.
+Suncoast Humane Society accepts animals through managed intake and does not turn an animal away based on health, temperament, age, size, or breed while maintaining a 99% live release rate for cats and 96% live release rate for dogs.
 We do this by providing innovative programs through Sheltering, Prevention and Community Outreach aimed to care for pets and the people who love them.

 Through our low-cost spay/neuter, vaccinations and other preventive care to prevent pet overpopulation and illness.

 By implementing programs and services that respond to community needs including: pet therapy, pet food bank, behavior training, and creative initiatives to positively influence the human-animal bond.